Division Street Transit-Oriented Development (TOD)

 Connecting Spokane, One Step at a Time!

-The Division Street TOD Project is a collaboration between the City of Spokane, Spokane County, and the Spokane Transit Authority (STA), aimed at encouraging accessible mixed-use communities within proximity to public transit.
-This project builds on recent work by the Spokane Regional Transportation Council (SRTC) and STA to set the stage for aligning land use, zoning, and infrastructure with upcoming transit investments.
+The Division Street TOD Project aims to make the most of our community's upcoming investment in public transit by encouraging accessible, mixed-use communities within close proximity to high-frequency transit stations on the Division Street corridor.
+This project builds on recent work by the Spokane Regional Transportation Council (SRTC) and STA through the DivisionConnects planning project to set the stage for aligning land use, zoning, and infrastructure with upcoming transit investments.
+This current TOD study

 If you’re interested in information specifically regarding upcoming Bus Rapid Transit (BRT) work within Division Street, please visit the STA’s Division Street BRT page.